-'You're tough as nails and you're smart as hell'- Quotes from Trump impeachment hearing
+'You're tough as nails and you're smart as hell' - Quotes from Trump impeachment hearing

 (Reuters) - The U.S. House of Representatives Intelligence Committee held its second public hearing on Friday in an impeachment inquiry examining President Donald Trump’s dealings with Ukraine.
-The witness was Marie Yovanovitch, former U.S. ambassador to Ukraine.

-Below are some quotations from Friday’s hearing.
+Below are some of the quotations from Friday’s hearing.

 WITNESS MARIE YOVANOVITCH, FORMER U.S. AMBASSADOR TO UKRAINE: